Dunam: Iraq

 In Iraq, the dunam is 2500 m2.

-Levant and Turkey
+Israel, Palestine and Turkey

-In the Levant and Turkey, the dunam is 1000 m2, which is 1 decare.
-From the Ottoman period and through the early years of the British Mandate for Palestine, the size of a dunam was 919.3 m2, but in 1928, the metric dunam of 1000 m2 was adopted, and this is still used.
+In Israel, Palestine and Turkey, the dunam is 1000 m2, which is 1 decare.
+From the Ottoman period and through the early years of the British Mandate for Palestine, the size of a dunam was 919.3 m2, but in 1928, the metric dunam of 1000 m2 was adopted, and this is still used today in Israel and Palestine.

 United Arab Emirates

 The Dubai Statistics Center and Statistics Centre Abu Dhabi use the metric dunam (spelt as donum) for data relating to agricultural land use.
 One donum equals 1,000 m2.

 Variations

 Other countries using a dunam of some size include Libya and Syria.

 Conversions

 A metric dunam is equal to: